barryclark/jekyll-now/_posts/2022-11-01-implementing-parallel-iterators-rayon.md

 #permalink:
 title: Implementing Rayon's Parallel Iterators - A Tutorial
 comments_id:
+og_image: parallel-iterators.png
 ---

 I recently faced the problem of having to implement [rayon's](https://docs.rs/rayon/latest/rayon/) [`ParallelIterator`](https://docs.rs/rayon/latest/rayon/iter/trait.ParallelIterator.html) trait for my own type.
 There are tons of guides on _how to use_ rayon's parallel iterators.
-There also are few explanations on _how they work_, but I found no guides on how to implement one on my own type from the ground up.
+There are few explanations on _how they work_ under the hood, but I found no tutorials on _how to implement one_ on my own type from the ground up.
 So this is what this article aims for.

 There is a bit of complexity around rayon's parallel iterators and this guide cannot explain every nook and cranny.
-What I'd rather do is give a guided intro for a non-trivial example.
+What I'd rather do is give a guided intro for a not-too-trivial example.
 It might or might not be enough for your use case , but you'll have an understanding of the map of the territory either way.

-# Existing Literature and Prior Art
+# Existing Literature

-I'll cover some prior art on the subject of implementing parallel iterators here in ascending order of usefulness (as perceived by me).
+First, here is a collection of prior art on the subject of implementing parallel iterators.
+I've ordered this in ascending order of usefulness (as perceived by me).
 I recommend to read this guide first and then go back to the literature referenced in this section.
 Eventually, reading [the source](https://github.com/rayon-rs/rayon/tree/master/src) will prove invaluable, though it would not be my first port of call.

 Inside the rayon repository, there is a [plumbing/README.md](https://github.com/rayon-rs/rayon/blob/master/src/iter/plumbing/README.md).
 It was too terse as a beginning for me, but it does come in handy as a refresher or if you have prior knowledge.
 What I found very helpful to understand how rayon thinks about parallel iterators is the three part blog series ([Part 1 - Foundations](https://smallcultfollowing.com/babysteps/blog/2016/02/19/parallel-iterators-part-1-foundations/), [Part 2 - Producers](https://smallcultfollowing.com/babysteps/blog/2016/02/25/parallel-iterators-part-2-producers/),